A gift in a strange package helps fill one family's tree with holiday cheer.

 A crash woke me up—the sound of glass breaking.
 I bounded out of bed, flipped on a light and peered into the living room.
 The big tree lay on its side, surrounded by shattered ornaments.

 I cried as I carried the pieces out to the trash.
 I called a neighbor to help me set the tree upright again and the kids and I rehung the surviving ornaments, but it looked empty.
 As empty as this Christmas feels.
+Our CBD oil is a whole-plant extract containing a full spectrum of naturally occurring synergistic cannabinoids and terpenes.

 The next day I went to work in low spirits.
 Not even Susan's oddly packaged gift could help.
 I brought the box into my office and shook it gently.
 Something rattled inside.
 What's that?